GeneKao/programming-notes/git/README.md

 recorded to the repository.

-By the way, it is better not to use the word "**and**" in the one Git commit, because normally it just makes more sense to separate tasks into two commits.
+By the way, it is better not to use the word "<b>and</b>" in the one Git commit, because normally it just makes more sense to separate tasks into two commits.